seiyoshida-lab/seiyoshida-lab.github.io/_pages/members.md

             <B>Sei Yoshida</B><br>
             <a href="" title="mail">seiyoshi"at"nankai.edu.cn</a><br>
             <a href="https://www.researchgate.net/profile/Sei_Yoshida" title="Research Gate Page" target="_blank">Research Gate</a><br>
-            I received my PhD from the University of Tokyo, Japan, in 2002, then moved to the University of Michigan, USA in 2006.
-After 14-year research experience in the US, I have started my own lab in Nankai University, Tianjin, China in 2020.<br>
+            I received my Ph.D. from the University of Tokyo, Japan, in 2002, then moved to the University of Michigan, the USA in 2006.
+After 14-year research experience in the US, I have started my lab at Nankai University, Tianjin, China in 2020.<br>
         </td>
     </tr>
     <tr align="left">